What Is a Report?

 Reports are objective-oriented documents meant to convey information from one organization to another in the hopes that it will aid and fasten the decision-making process.
 Reports have four main characteristics.

-- Reports are usually requested by people in higher position and as such, it logically travels upward in the hierarchy.
+- Reports are usually requested by people in a higher position and as such, it logically travels upward in the hierarchy.

 - Reports depend entirely on logic.